Hellenism (modern religion): Offerings and rituals

 Offerings and libations are considered sacred integral acts within worship.
-There are several types of offerings that are performed, sacrifices, votive offerings and Libations.
+There are several types of offerings that are performed, sacrifices, votive offerings, and libations.

 Devotees are divided upon the question of animal sacrifice.
 Some are fine with the practice, while others do not engage in the practice at all.
 Some instead offer symbolic food of the animal that is sacrificed instead of the animal, often though not exclusively fruit, bread, or cakes.
+Worship generally takes the form of prayer, offerings, and setting up altars.
+Altars serve as the sacred place and focal point of worship to one or more given deities, where offerings and prayers are made to the gods.

 Beliefs

 Hellenism has historically been a pluralistic religion with beliefs ranging between polytheism, animism and monism, although a Hellenist may hold beliefs that fall into all of these categories.
 Additionally, there are other interpretations of divinity in line with Hellenistic philosophies, like Epicureanism.
 Hellenism is, in practice, primarily centered around polytheistic and animistic worship.

-Devotees worship the Greek gods, which are the Olympians, divinities and spirits of nature (such as nymphs), underworld deities (chthonic gods) and heroes.
+Devotees worship the Greek gods, which include Twelve Olympians, divinities and spirits of nature (such as nymphs), underworld deities (chthonic gods) and heroes.
 Both physical and spiritual ancestors are greatly honored.
 The gods exhibit both universal and local qualities.
 For the Greeks, "their gods were at the same time universal, found everywhere and powerful over the whole world, and intensely local, manifesting themselves in particular places."

+Some Hellenists may also enrich their beliefs through metaphysical schools or frameworks of Ancient Greece and the Hellenistic world with developed cosmological systems.
+Amongst the most prominent of these schools are neoplatonism and stoicism.